Terms & Conditions

-15.1.2 sending it by pre-paid registered First Class post to address Pod Digital Marketing, Office 6, Elizabethan House, Leicester Road, Lutterworth, England, LE17 4NJ; or
+15.1.2 Sending it by pre-paid registered First Class post to address Pod Digital Marketing Limited, 6, Elizabethan House, Leicester Road, Lutterworth, England, LE17 4NJ; or

 15.1.4 Any notice or information given by post in the manner provided by Clause 15.1.2 which is not returned to the sender as undelivered shall be deemed to have been given to the second day after the envelope containing it was so posted; and proof that the envelope containing any such notice or information was properly addressed, pre-paid, registered and posted, and that it has not been so returned to the sender, shall be sufficient evidence that the notice or information has been duly given.

 15.1.5 Any notice or information sent by electronic transmission, facsimile transmission or comparable means of communication shall be deemed to have been duly given on the date of transmission, provided that a confirming copy of it is sent as provided in Clause 15.1.3 to the other party at the address given in Clause 15.1.3 within 24 hours after transmission.

 16.1 Any dispute or difference arising between the Parties relating to this Agreement or its subject matter shall be referred to a single arbitrator to be agreed upon by the Parties or, failing such agreement, to be appointed by the then President of the Law Society, such arbitrator to have all of the powers conferred upon arbitrators by the laws of England and Wales.

 16.2 The Parties hereby agree that the decision of the Arbitrator shall be final and binding on both Parties.

 - LAW AND JURISDICTION